xcube-dev/xcube/docs/source/serverdevguide.md

 `"xcube.server.api"`, also defined by `xcube.constants.EXTENSION_POINT_SERVER_APIS`.

-By xcube convention, the name of a xcube plugin package starts with `xcube`.
+By xcube convention, the name of a xcube plugin package starts with `xcube_`.
-And by xcube convention, the registration of xcube extensions is done by a function called `init_plugin` that is defined in top-level module named `plugin`.
+And also by xcube convention, the registration of xcube extensions is done by a function called `init_plugin` that is defined in top-level module named `plugin`.